 I began my wafer cake research (of course) with Google.
 A few searches found multiple versions of the cake, instructions for fillings galore, and many bruised ethnic egos in comments on recipes, as Poles, Czechs, Bosnians and Russians all claimed this particular sweet as their own.
 I also found out that Bosnians (and maybe others) call it Oblatne.

-I made my own version and served it for dessert last weekend with berries on the side.
+I made my own version, No-Bake Russian Wafer Cake or Oblatne, and served it for dessert last weekend with berries on the side.
 It was delicious and reminded me of a Kit Kat candy bar without the hard chocolate covering.
 I love Kit Kats, so maybe I’ll cut the leftover cake into small portions and glaze it.

 This cake is no-bake, a great advantage during warm months when you don’t want to turn on the oven.
 The wafers act as “cake” layers.
 The stove top filling is easy and you refrigerate the cake for a few hours or overnight before serving – perfect for a summer party or dinner.